Interacting Regional Policies in Containing a Disease: Theorem Details and Proofs

 To keep the analysis uncluttered, we assume no detection delay, but the arguments extend directly to the delay case with the appropriate buffer.

 \begin{theorem} Consider any sequence of networks.
-Let the sequence of associated diseases have $\alpha$ and $p$ bounded away from 0 and 1, and be such that $\theta\geq 1$, with no detection delay.
-Consider any $k(n)<K-1$ where $K$ is the maximum $k$ for which $n_k>0$, suppose that each node in $N_{k(n)}$ has at least one descendent at distance $k(n)+1$, and let $x$ be any positive integer.
+Let the sequence of associated diseases have $\alpha(n)$ and $p(n)$ bounded away from 0 and 1, and be such that $\theta(n)\geq 1$, with no detection delay.
+Consider any $k(n)<K(n)-1$ where $K$ is the maximum $k(n)$ for which $n_k>0$, suppose that each node in $N_{k(n)}$ has at least one descendent at distance $k(n)+1$, and let $x$ be any positive integer.

-Suppose that a random share of $\varepsilon_n $ of nodes within distance $k$ of $i_0$ are not included in a regional quarantine policy and connected to nodes of distance greater than $k+1$ -- because of a lack of jurisdiction, misclassification by a policymaker, or lack of complete control over people's behaviors.
-Then: \begin{enumerate} \item If $\varepsilon_n = o( (\sum_{k'\leq k} n_{k'})^{-1})$ and the network is growth-balanced, then a regional policy of distance $k$ and threshold $x$ halts all infections past distance $k+1$ with a probability tending to 1.
+Suppose that a random share of $\varepsilon_n $ of nodes within distance $k(n)$ of $i_0$ are not included in a regional quarantine policy and are connected to nodes of distance greater than $k(n)+1$ -- because of a lack of jurisdiction, misclassification by a policymaker, or lack of complete control over people's behaviors.\footnote{The misclassification can be that if some node within distance $k(n)$ is controlled by the quarantine, but connects to nodes that are not included and were thought to be of greater distance, but then allow the disease to escape beyond the quarantine.} Then: \begin{enumerate} \item If $\varepsilon_n = o( (\sum_{k(n)'\leq k(n)} n_{k'})^{-1})$ and the network is growth-balanced, then a regional policy of distance $k(n)$ and threshold $x$ halts all infections past distance $k(n)+1$ with a probability tending to 1.

-\item If $\varepsilon_n \geq \min[1 /x,\eta]$ for all $n$ for some $\eta>0 $ or the network is not growth-balanced, then a regional policy of distance $k(n)$ and threshold $x$ fails to halt all infections past distance $k(n)+1$ with a probability bounded away from 0. \end{enumerate} \end{theorem}
+\item If $\varepsilon_n \geq \min[1 /x,\eta]$ for all $n$ for some $\eta>0 $ or the network is not growth-balanced, then a regional policy of distance $k(n)$ and threshold $x$ fails to halt all infections past the regional quarantine with a probability bounded away from 0. \end{enumerate} \end{theorem}

-\begin{proof}[Proof of Theorem \ref{thm:knowledge}] Part 1 follows from the fact that if $\varepsilon_n = o( (\sum_{k'\leq k} n_{k'})^{-1})$ then the probability of having all nodes in $N_k$ correctly identified as being in $N_k$ tends to 1, and then Theorem \ref{thm:benchmark} can be applied.
+\begin{proof}[Proof of Theorem \ref{thm:knowledge}] Part 1 follows from the fact that if $\varepsilon_n = o( (\sum_{k(n)'\leq k(n)} n_{k'})^{-1})$ then the probability of having all nodes in $N_k$ correctly identified as being in $N_k$ tends to 1, and then Theorem \ref{thm:benchmark} can be applied.

 For Part 2, suppose that some $x$ infections are detected.
 The probability that at least one of them is misclassified is at least $1-(1-\varepsilon_n)^x$.
-Given that $\varepsilon_n \geq \min[1 /x,\eta ]$ for any $\eta >0$, it follows that $(1-\varepsilon_n)^x$ is bounded away from 1.
-There is a probability bounded away from 0 that at least one of the infected nodes is misclassified, and not subject to the quarantine, and connected to a node outside of distance $k+1$. \end{proof}
+Given that $\varepsilon_n \geq \min[1 /x,\eta ]$ for some $\eta >0$, it follows that $(1-\varepsilon_n)^x$ is bounded away from 1.
+There is a probability bounded away from 0 that at least one of the infected nodes is misclassified, and not subject to the quarantine, and connected to a node outside of distance $k(n)+1$. \end{proof}

 The theorem implies that the effectiveness of a regional policy is sensitive to any small fixed $\varepsilon$ amount of leakage.